A guide to mortgage costs and fees

 Also known as CHAPS (Clearing House Automated Payment System), this is a bank charge to cover the cost of transferring the large amount of money used to buy the property to the seller’s solicitor.
 It’s typically non-refundable.

-This covers the administration costs for your lender of setting up, maintaining and closing your mortgage.
+This covers your lender’s administration costs for setting up, maintaining and closing your mortgage.
 It’s typically charged at the start or end of the mortgage term.

-If you’ve paid the mortgage account fee, you probably won’t need to stump up for the exit fee (see below), although an early repayment charge may apply if you pay off your mortgage ahead of time.
+If you’ve paid the mortgage account fee, you probably won’t have to pay an exit fee (see below), although an early repayment charge may apply if you pay off your mortgage ahead of time.

 Conveyancing is the process of legally registering you as the new owner of the property.
 It’s carried out by a solicitor, who can also deal with other documents, such as those relating to environmental factors and planning permission.